 Germs, fungus, and bacteria could accumulate on used shoes, causing infection and a bad smell.
 Disinfecting shoes gets rid of fungus and bacteria lingering on them.
 Below are a few ways to disinfect shoes from thrift stores.

 You can clean shoes using rubbing alcohol.
 It is one of the strongest cleaning solutions and is especially effective for delicate shoes.
 Simply get a cloth rag and wet it using rubbing alcohol.
 Next, wipe the cloth on the inside and outside of the shoe.
 You can also add some alcohol to the insoles.

 For sneakers, you can opt for soaking them in rubbing alcohol for about an hour and then letting the shoes dry.
 You can also add some drops of tea tree oil to the mix to remove tough stains and disinfect the shoes.

 You can sanitize your shoe using a disinfectant spray to kill the fungus.
 Spray the disinfectant spray inside the shoe to avoid creating stains on the surface.
-Note that a disinfectant spray is different from a deodorizing shoe spray, which gets rid of bad smells.
+Note that a disinfectant spray differs from a deodorizing shoe spray, which removes bad smells.